What Is Collagen: Everything You Need To Know

 4. Smooth Skin

-Of course, one of the most popular reasons people take collagen supplements is for the improvement of the skin.
+Of course, one of the most popular reasons people take collagen supplements is for the improvement of the skin when administered topically.
 This includes a reduction in wrinkles, dryness, and other signs of aging.
 Additionally, it can help to heal wounds and scars more quickly.

 Potential risks of collagen supplements